top of page

 Icons-63.png

-I have spent over 30 years in the financial services industry, principally advising CEOs and company boards on their investor relations and strategic communications with a wide variety of stakeholders including the national media.
+I have spent over 35 years in the financial services industry, principally advising CEOs and company boards on their investor relations and strategic communications with a wide variety of stakeholders including the national media.
 I was recently Chair of the capital markets business of one of the UK’s top 10 public relations agencies, MHP Communications.
-Since March 2023, I have moved to the global strategic communications firm, Dentons Global Advisors (DGA), where I am now a senior Partner in their London office.
+Since March 2024, I have moved to the London-based financial and corporate communications agency, Alma Strategic Communications, where I am a Partner.

 Stroke_Cerulean.png